Short documentary

 Circulation

-The film was produced within the Warner Bros.
-Discovery initiative Untold Black Narratives and released on the MAX streaming platform across Latin America.
+Favela Turística was produced within Warner Bros.
+Discovery’s Untold Black Narratives initiative and released on MAX across Latin America as Season 1, Episode 3.